Rays: Manta Rays, Mobula Rays, Stingrays, Skates & Electric Rays

 Batoids are distinguished by their flattened bodies, enlarged pectoral fins that are fused to their bodies and head, and gill slits that are entirely on their ventral surfaces.
 The upper edges of the orbits are attached to the eyeballs so that they do not form free eyelids.
 Many species of batoid have developed their pectoral fins into broad flat wing-like appendages which they use in an elegant, wave-like motion.
 The anal fin is absent.

-Consumer demand for gill rakers (Chinese medicine) and sawfish rostrum.
+Consumer demand for gill rakers (Chinese medicine), sawfish rostrums and meat.

 Unregulated / over-fishing resulting in population decline.